feathery-org/slate/source/index.html.md

 --------- | --------- | -----------
-id | String | The ID of the progress bar to edit from the original step progress | Integer | The percentage of progress to display between 0 and 100
+id | String | The ID of the progress bar to edit from the original step progress | Integer | The percentage of progress to display between 0 and 100 asset | Optional String | The name of the progress bar asset to inherit from.
+This asset must belong to the template form's theme.

 Each `text` object contains the following parameters.